 In order to reap the benefits of DERs, it’s important to manage the challenges associated with generating your own power.
 Two potential obstacles to incorporating DERs into your organization’s energy plan may be concerns with energy storage, as well as return on investment of system costs.
 Fortunately, technological advances over the last few years have created excellent solutions for those common objections.

 At EnTech Solutions, we start by assessing your energy needs to understand your usage patterns.
-Based on this, we can recommend a solution and test it with our simulation software, showing you how different options accomplish different things.
+Based on this, we can recommend a distributed energy resource solution and test it with our simulation software, showing you how different options accomplish different things.
 Often a combination of DERs, such as wind and solar, work well together to meet all your energy requirements.
 In addition, we can add on a battery option to store power for use at a later time.

 EnTech Solutions has also made DERs more affordable in a variety of ways:

 - Modular components.
 We have developed pieces that can be combined and configured in a variety of ways to create a customized “standard solution.”
 This reduces costs by simplifying the engineering and design process, as well as streamlining manufacturing and installation.

 - An end-to-end solution.
 Rather than piecing together a solution using multiple vendors, EnTech Solutions can complete your entire DER project in house, from initial assessment, to engineering, to manufacturing components, through installation, maintenance and optimization.
 That means you know the price of your entire project from the start.